 There are two thoughts here.
 The first one is literal: take the time to dust equipment off.
 Computer units and peripherals look newer after a basic cleaning.
 Kitchen appliances are shinier without fingerprints.
 Electrical and data cables are better without the dust.
 Plus, it makes sense to look after your hardware.

 The second thought is to carefully re-purpose everything.
 Perhaps a coffee maker would serve more people if it were central rather than in a corner kitchen.
 Maybe re-configuring the layout of the wireless access points means better coverage.
-They may seem silly examples, but make for a more functional and pleasant office.
+Although they may seem silly examples, but make for a more functional and pleasant office.

 7. Sort out storage ASAP